10 Up-and-Coming Cities for Tech Jobs

 6. Raleigh, North Carolina

 Known as one of the most cost-affordable places to live, Raleigh, North Carolina keeps expanding its tech scene.
-With a high demand for tech jobs and specialties in AI and IT, many tech companies and startups search for qualified candidates to fit these positions.
+Raleigh has a high demand for tech jobs and specialties in AI and IT, many tech companies and startups search for qualified candidates to fit these positions.

 7. Colorado Springs, Colorado